hatemalsawah/bookmarker-by-js/README.md

 # bookmarker-by-js
-this project craeted by html , css ang pure javascript
+ project craeted by html , css and pure javascript